rishabh-agarwal/Oracle-Interview-Guide/README.md

-# Cerner-Interview
+# Java Interview Guide
+_The following question were prepared for Cerner Interview for Software Engineer Position, but it is not limited to it._

-_These all question I prepared from Glassdoor, not all question will be asked in the interview_
+_These all question I prepared from Glassdoor, and doesn't gurantee these question will be asked everytime._
+**This repository is made for practice purpose only**

+This repo include some of the possible behavioral and coding question.

-## Behavioral Questions:
+### Behavioral Questions:

 Describe a time when you had to work through a complicated task?